Symmetry indicators and anomalous surface states of topological crystalline insulators: Surface states

 \subsection{Crystallographic point groups}

+This subsection is devoted to the study of crystalline point groups, whose associated sTCIs can be understood by considering a spherical geometry with open boundary conditions in all directions.
+We will describe a procedure to construct all possible sTCIs in a given symmetry group, and then use it to obtain the complete classification of sTCIs protected by point group symmetries.

-In this section, we will first review the natural action of the different point-group symmetries on the physical degrees of freedom, and discuss what type of gapless surface states they can protect.
-Afterwards, we will provide a general procedure to construct all sTCIs in a given point group and use it to obtain an exhaustive classification of sTCIs for the 32 crystallographic point groups.
+We begin by reviewing the natural action of the individual point-group symmetries on the physical degrees of freedom, and discussing the types of gapless surface states they can protect.
+Afterwards, we will provide a general procedure to construct all sTCIs in a given point group, and use it to obtain an exhaustive classification of sTCIs for the 32 crystallographic point groups.